Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 A naive loop over all $n$ particles means the evaluation of $\rho$ has a lower bound of $\mathcal{O}(n)$.
 Because accessing the hash table is a constant-time operation, spatial hashing reduces the time complexity to approximately $\mathcal{O}(\overline{|N|})$ where $\overline{|N|}$ is the expected number of neighbors.

 It is also important to consider how cells are ordered in memory.
 Modern hardware implements extensive caching capabilities that are essential for performant software.
 Programmers are advised to keep memory locations that are accessed together close to each other.
 Since for every neighborhood search, 27 cells have to be looked up, it is beneficial to store these 27 cells as close to each other as possible.
-Koschier therefore sorts the grid in a z-curve arrangement, allowing for spatial coherence when arranging a three-dimensional grid in a one-dimensional array (see Figure [#fig-z-curve] for a two-dimensional illustration).
+Koschier therefore sorts the grid in a z-curve arrangement, allowing for spatial coherence when arranging a three-dimensional grid in a one-dimensional array (see [this figure](#fig-z-curve) for a two-dimensional illustration).

 <Figure ref="fig-z-curve" sources="figure-z-curve.png">
     A z-curve ordering of two-dimensional grids of varying sizes.
-The image comes from the public Wikimedia Commons repository [#\cite ZCurve].
+The image comes from the public Wikimedia Commons repository.
 </Figure>

 ## Weighted Principal Component Analysis

-Principal component analysis is a common method of reducing the dimensionality of datasets to enable visualization in two or three dimensions (Koren et al. [#\cite{Koren:2003}]).
+Principal component analysis is a common method of reducing the dimensionality of datasets to enable visualization in two or three dimensions ([Koren et al.](cite:Koren)).
 This is achieved by finding orthogonal axes that best fit the data and project it onto a subset of those axes.
 Since we are not dealing with high-dimensional data, we are not interested in reducing its complexity.
 Rather, we want to find the axes that most closely match the configuration of points in a small neighborhood.
 To do this, one has to compute the eigenvectors of the correlation matrix derived from the point set.

 In this section, we explain the algorithm Wu et al. use to compute the principal components.
-It depends on the work of Yu and Turk [#\cite{Yu:2013}] where an alteration of standard PCA is employed called Weighted Principal Component Analysis (WPCA).
+It depends on the work of [Yu and Turk](cite:Yu) where an alteration of standard PCA is employed called Weighted Principal Component Analysis (WPCA).
 The key difference is that each point $\textbf{r}_j$ is assigned a weight $w_{j} \in \mathbb{R}$ that is used when computing the dataset's correlation matrix $\textbf{C}$ and mean $\overline{\textbf{r}}$.

 We define the correlation matrix as not limited to evaluation at the particles' positions.
-This differs from our sources (Yu and Turk [#\cite{Yu:2013}]) in that we can characterize the neighborhood around any point in space.
+This differs from our sources ([Yu and Turk](cite:Yu)) in that we can characterize the neighborhood around any point in space.
 The reason for this is explained below in **Implementation [#particle-neighborhood.implementation]**.

 $$
 \textbf{C}(\textbf{r}) :=